-- 10x genomics v2/v3 formats (hdf5 or mtx);
+- 10x genomics v2/v3 format (hdf5);

-- HCA DCP mtx and loom formats;
+- Drop-seq dge format;

-- Drop-seq dge formats.
+- csv (no HCA DCP format), tsv or loom formats.

-Simply upload your data to the Google Bucket of your workspace, and specify its URL in input_file field of Cumulus' global inputs (see below).
+Simply upload your data to the Google Bucket of your workspace, and specify its URL in input\file field of Cumulus' global inputs (see below).
 Notice that for dge and loom files, the genome field in global inputs is required.

-In this case, the aggregate_matrices step will be skipped.
+In this case, the aggregate\matrices step will be skipped.